JohnReedLOL/scala-trace-debug/README.md

 3. Put break points in the area of what was changed.

-4. Follow !(https://www.jetbrains.com/help/idea/2016.1/reloading-classes.html?origin=old_help) to enable hot reloading of source code while debugging.
+4. Follow [this IntelliJ doc](https://www.jetbrains.com/help/idea/2016.1/reloading-classes.html?origin=old_help) to enable hot reloading of source code while debugging.
 Scala IDE has similar ["hot code replace"](http://scala-ide.org/docs/current-user-doc/features/scaladebugger/index.html) functionality.

 Note: "Hot code replace adds the possibility to modify and re-compile (method body) code in a debug mode and to have these changes visible and taken into account by the debugged VM without restarting the application."